wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 12. <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp/HashiCorp-EA/tracks/vault-agent">Vault Agent</a>   - configure and use Vault agent as a way of injecting secrets.
 The Vault agent and web application are running in separate containers inside of a pod in a Kubernetes environment.

-13. <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp/HashiCorp-EA/tracks/vault-replication-dr">Vault Disaster Recovery Replication</a>   - Configure Disaster Recovery Replication Between Vault Clusters.
+13. <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp/HashiCorp-EA/tracks/vault-replication-dr">Vault Disaster Recovery Replication</a> between Vault clusters in different cloud regions.

 14. <a target="_blank" href="https://play.instruqt.com/study-room/invites/lkoiapro4tqp/HashiCorp-EA/tracks/vault-operations">Vault Operations</a>   - audit logs, root token management, and rekeying and rotating of Vault's keys.  <a target="_blank" href="">Migrate a Vault cluster to the GCP Auto-Unseal option.